edsml-b7e20b2b/TicTacToe_minimax/test.md

 ## Spins Class

 The Spins class represents a field of spins on a two-dimensional lattice.
 Each spin is a three-dimensional vector (sx, sy, sz).
-The class provides methods for initialization, normalization, and visualization of the spin lattice.
+The class provides methods for initialisation, normalisation, and visualiation of the spin lattice.

 The spins class consists of 4 methods; mean, normalise, randomise and plot.
 ## `mean(self)`